 By all accounts the Caretaker Gods did not appear to care about the social issues of the city.
 Beyond maintaining an angelnet and autotopic economy they rarely interacted outside of giftings.
 However, given the reforms that followed many archailectologists speculate that the Caretakers were cultivating certain cultural values over the centuries that would ensure harmonious living for millennia to come.
 An unusually large gifting (equivalent to granting one week of reserve time for each resident) in 7522A.T. was followed by an announcement that executive powers over the economy, infrastructure, immigration and a host of other minutia were being devolved to the citizens.
 Specifically to one citizen: miss Kylar Dream who would henceforth be known as First Magistrate.

-Within seconds the new First Magistrate was inundated with messages from a confused populous, media hounds and angelnet vots.
+Within seconds the new First Magistrate was inundated with messages from a confused populous, media hounds and foreign dignitaries.
 By all accounts this was the first Kylar had heard of the changes also, now she faced the daunting task of being an autocrat for her city.
-For a while panic took the city (though contrary to popular myth no civil disorder or exodus occurred, merely widespread confusion) but later that day the First Magistrate addressed the citizens through the angelnet.
-She explained that her powers were granted to her with one simple instruction: "Keep everything running smoothly until you no longer want to or we replace you".
+For a while panic took the city (though contrary to popular myth no civil disorder or exodus occurred, merely widespread confusion) but later that day the First Magistrate addressed the citizenry.
+She explained that her powers were granted to her with one simple instruction: "Keep everything running smoothly until you leave, or we replace you".
 Her initial act would be to hold a multitude of forums to allow all to have their say.
-She also invited a FedRep from the Terran Federation colonies to visit as an adviser.
+She also invited a representative from the Terragen Federation colonies to visit as an adviser.
 Things calmed and in the following years Kylar built a hierarchy of administrators.
 She delegated certain topics and areas to Second Magistrates who in turn were free to appoint Thirds and so on.
 Gift tech provided to the First Magistrate by the Care Taker gods allowed for radically increased capabilities, including transavant augmentation if desired.
 With these tools identifying an appropriate member of the populous through the angelnet is simple, as is replacing lesser officials before they become troublesome.

 Despite abdicating to her chosen successor after just nine years Kylar managed to smooth relations between all members of society and pave the way for a cultural and administrative system that lasts to this day.
 Bad magistrates have been rare and of the 53 First Magistrates in Taln history only two were directly replaced by the Caretaker Gods.